Industrial Design | Circular Economy | Systems Thinking

-- Energy Conservation: Simplified assembly requires less specialized tooling and lower energy expenditure (Bogue, 2007).
+- Energy Conservation: Simplified assembly requires less specialized tooling and lower energy expenditure.

-- User Empowerment: Intuitive assembly logic translates directly to intuitive repair.
+- User Empowerment: Intuitive assembly logic translates directly into intuitive repairability.

 - Bogue, R. (2007).
 Design for disassembly: a critical element of sustainable product development.
 Assembly Automation.